shakacode/sass-resources-loader/README.md

 #### `hoistUseStatements`
 Tells the compiler if an existing `@use` statement is found in entry file, it should be hoisted to the top.
-The reason is that `@use` must go before most other declarations, per the [docs](https://sass-lang.com/documentation/at-rules/use)
+The reason is that `@use` must go before most other declarations, except variable declarations, per the [docs](https://sass-lang.com/documentation/at-rules/use).

 If our entry file has the following content
 ```scss